-More than 300,000 Americans on average are treated in our nation's emergency departments every day, according to the latest government statistics, and patients are treated for a wide variety of medical conditions.
+Approximately 136 million people are treated in U.S. emergency departments every year, according to the latest government statistics, and patients are treated for a wide variety of medical conditions.

 How do you decide when a medical condition rises to the level of a medical "emergency?"
 The American College of Emergency Physicians (ACEP) offers a list of warning signs that indicate a medical emergency.

 - Difficulty breathing, shortness of breath

 - Chest or upper abdominal pain or pressure

 - Changes in vision